wzly-wrks/BirthdayBagExporter/README_Birthday_Bag_Exporter.md

 ## Installation

 1. Make sure you have Python 3.6+ installed
 2. Download all files to a directory
+3. Run the appropriate installer for your system:

+Windows: Double-click install_and_run.bat

+Mac/Linux: Run chmod +x install_and_run.sh then ./install_and_run.sh

-3. Run the application:
+4. Run the application:

 ```
 python birthday_bag_exporter.py